 * | SELECT ` CASE WHEN latency < 10 then 's10' WHEN latency < 100 then 's100' WHEN latency < 1000 then 's1000' WHEN latency < 10000 then 's10000' else 's_large' end as latency_slot, count(1) as pv group by latency_slot

-If condition is true, the column true_value is returned, otherwise null.
+If the condition is true, true_value is returned.
+Otherwise, null is returned.

-If condition is true, the column true_value is returned, otherwise the column false_value is returned.
+If the condition is true, true_value is returned.
+Otherwise, the false_value column is returned.

-Coalesce returns the first non-null value for multiple columns.
+The COALESCE syntax returns the first non-NULL value from multiple columns.

-If value1 and value2 are equal, null is returned, otherwise value1 is returned.
+If value1 equals value2, null is returned.
+Otherwise, value1 is returned.

 The TRY syntax catches some of the underlying exceptions such as division by zero errors, and returns null.